-Did you know that there are over 26,000 dry barges and more than 3,000 tanker barges operating today?
-Barge injuries happen up and down the Mississippi River and even out in the Gulf of Mexico on a daily basis.
-Your injury on a barge may have been caused by one of these common issues that we regularly deal with.
+Barge injuries from accidents happen up and down the Mississippi River and even out in the Gulf of Mexico on a daily basis.
+Your barge injury could be caused by one of these common issues that we regularly deal with.

 A lot of injuries on barges are caused when you have to transfer from one barge to another or from the tug to a barge.
-Empty barges next to full barges create a height difference that you have to go up or down as you move from one barge to the next.
+Empty barges next to full barges create a height difference that you have to take into account as you move from one barge to the next.

-Often, the loading arms are not working correctly or are not well maintained which makes it harder to handle the hoses.
+Often, the loading arms are not working correctly or are not well maintained, which makes it harder to handle the hoses.
 Because you are transferring product, there is a risk of spills on the barge which can create a dangerous deck.
-There are specific Federal Regulations (‘the regs’) which apply to your barge.
-There are also lots of special reports you will want to get in your claim including the Certificates of Inspection (COIs).
-It is important to get all of these documents and also to hold your company to the regulations.
+There are specific federal regulations which apply to your barge.
+There are also many special reports you will want to get in your claim including the Certificates of Inspection (COIs).
+It is important to get a copy of all of these documents and also to hold your company to the regulations.

 Many of our clients assume that this means they can’t recover what they deserve.
 The law says that just because you were doing a job the same way you had always done it, that does not mean it was being done safely.
 In other words, don’t assume that “business as usual” means that you can’t win your claim.